-Until some 30 years ago, this sunny land was a long stretch of sleepy fishermen villages with great seafood.
-That is still true with the seafood, the base of the cuisine and very inexpensive in the Algarve: a dinner for two with drinks – and all the shrimp, fish and lobster one can eat – costs around 30 Euros, as opposed to 70 or 80 Euros elsewhere in Europe.
-And that’s all fresh from the fishing boats, not frozen from the grocery store.
+Until some 30 years ago, this sunny land was just a long stretch of sleepy fishermen villages with great seafood.
+That is still true with the seafood, the base of their cuisine and very inexpensive there – dinner for two with drinks and all the shrimp, fish and lobster one can eat costs around 30 Euros, as opposed to 70 or 80 Euros elsewhere in Europe.
+And that’s all fresh from the fishing boats, not frozen.

 The East Algarve

 In the Old Town, beautiful examples of medieval, Baroque and Rococo Portuguese architecture remind people of Portugal’s wealth during the 16th and 17th centuries, when it was a colonial power and one of the richest countries in Europe.
-A striking example of this era is the Igreja do Carmo (Carmo Church), started in 1713 and decorated inside with gold leafs from Brazil, one of its many colonies in the New World.
+A striking example is the Igreja do Carmo (Carmo Church), started in 1713 and decorated inside with gold leafs from Brazil, one of its many colonies in the New World.
 Not to be missed is a somber – yet striking – Capela dos Ossos (Chapel of Bones), on the back of the church, with walls made of 1,245 human skulls of monks moved there from a nearby cemetery!

 Tavira is a different town altogether.
 Charming, quaint, with authentic Moorish architecture and cuisine, it was everything we were looking for.
 We stayed in a beautifully restored bed and breakfast owned by an English couple (the Brits are all over the Algarve, it’s their second home) called Calçada Guesthouse.
 Nearby was the luxury hotel Pousada Convento Tavira, a restored former convent that managed to keep its original charm.
 It was already fully booked in march.